John Rousmaniere: Awards

 In April 2009 the Cruising Club of America awarded John Rousmaniere its Richard S. Nye Trophy for meritorious service: "His books have been a source of information and inspiration to sailors around the world.
 He has also served the sport of sailing as a moderator at Safety at Sea Seminars, as a lecturer, and researcher on man overboard recovery techniques."

 In October 2013 the United States Sailing Association (US Sailing) presented John Rousmaniere its Timothea Larr Award, which recognizes "a person whose vision and guidance have made an outstanding contribution to the advancement of sailor education in the United States."
-The citation highlighted his Annapolis Book of Seamanship and other books, the many safety and seamanship seminars and related events he has moderated or spoken at, and his reviews of boating accidents.
+The citation highlighted his Annapolis Book of Seamanship and other books, the many safety and seamanship seminars and related events he has moderated or spoken at and his reviews of boating accidents.

 In January 2014 Mystic Seaport presented John Rousmaniere its W.P.
 Stephens Award, which recognizes "a significant and enduring contribution to the history, preservation, progress, understanding, or appreciation of American yachting and boating."
 Said Mystic Seaport President Steve White, "There are very few people with even a passing interest in boating or yachting who have not picked up a book written by John.
 His intuitive sense and passion for the subject matter makes sailing come alive on the page because he has lived that life."

 In November 2014 the New York Yacht Club presented John Rousmaniere its first Henry H. Anderson Award for Volunteerism.

-In March 2016 the Atlantic Class Association presented him its Annie Award in recognition of his book about the Atlantic.
+In March 2016 the Atlantic Class Association presented him with its Annie Award in recognition of his book about the Atlantic.